UK-NABES/UK-NABES.github.io/events.markdown

 # Next Events

-* _Tuesday 2 September 11.30-12.50 -_ **Helping statisticians thrive in the agricultural, biological and environmental sectors.
-RSS International Conference (in person), Edinburgh**

-* _Friday 19 September -_ **[Statistical Challenges in the Agri-Environment Sector](https://warwick.ac.uk/fac/sci/statistics/news/agri-environment-event2025/)** Organised jointly by the BIR (British and Irish Region of the International Biomertric Society) and UKNABES (in person), University of Warwick.

-* _Monday 22 September 2pm -_ **Informal NABES chat and peer support**

 * _Wednesday 8 October 10am -_ **Informal NABES chat and peer support**

 * _Wednesday 22 October 10am -_ **Communicating uncertainty, assumptions and caveats  - stakeholder and policy maker perspective**